ucd-library/ror-extend-demo/details.md

 + [cnr_it](./examples/cnr_it) - Shows adding a tree structure to existing ROR entries
 + [ucdavis](./examples/ucdavis) - Shows most of the UC Davis acedemic structure, maintained with a Google Sheet

-## Format

-The extension of ROR is defined as a linked data specification.

-### Ontology

-A number of different organizational schemas were investigated.
-These include the [VIVO Ontology (https://wiki.lyrasis.org/display/VIVODOC111x/Ontology+Reference), the [Schema.org Organization (https://schema.org/Organization), and the [Global Research Identifier Database (GRID)]([https://www.grid.ac/) ontology.
-[ROR](https://ror.org/) has not specified a linked data ontology for their system.
-This is not a requirement, but would certainly help integrate ROR identifiers and their extensions.
-Since ROR's data format most closely follows the GRID ontology, that would be the most normal source for the ROR ontology.

-Each ontology has their good and bad components.
-In the end, we decided to embrace the VIVO ontology.
-This is because we felt is was the most likely ontology  to be adopted by users of the ROR extension.
-In addition, we freely borrowed from VIVO class definitions, eg. Departments, Divisions, etc.

-Because the VIVO ontology is currently being updated, we fully expect our ROR ontology to be updated as well.

-### JSONLD Context

-In order to simplify processing, we also developed a JSON-LD context definition.
-This allows for a compact representation of the extension organizations.
-Where appropriate, we adopted notation similar to the of the ROR community for consistancy.
-These JSONLD contexts do not cover the entire range of properties available to the organizations, as their membership to the vivo:Organization would entail.

-The context files also work for the standard ROR organization JSON from their API as well, Although the `@context` needs to be added to the record.
-The JSONLD context file is found at https://ror-extend-demo.github.api/context/vivo.jsonld.
+## Google Doc Template to generate extensions

-## Internationalization
+## Multiple languages

-Linked data is well organized for internationalization, with the ability to have multiple languages annotating our structure.
-The specification fully allows this for any label in the setup.
-We have added some additional syntax in the JSONLD context to match how the ROR API specifies international labels for organizations.
+Linked data is well organized for internationalization, allowing labels in multiple languages.
+We have added some additional syntax in the JSONLD context to match how the ROR API specifies language labels for organizations.
 Specifically, This example for the University of California, Davis

 ```json
 {